Korean DMZ Conflict: Background

 Following the war, South Korea remained one of the poorest countries in the world for over a decade.
 In 1960, its gross domestic product per capita was $79, lower than most Latin American and some sub-Saharan African countries.
 The April Revolution that forced President Syngman Rhee from office in April 1960 was followed by a brief period of democracy before a coup d'état led to General Park Chung Hee seizing power in May 1961.
 Despite the political turmoil, the South Korean economy continued to grow, led by the industrial sector.
 Rapid industrial growth started in the late 1960s, with gross domestic product per capita rising from $100 in 1964 to $1000 in 1977.

-On 10 December 1962, Kim proposed a new military strategy to the Central Committee of the Workers' Party of Korea, with increased emphasis placed on irregular warfare, agitation and propaganda, to be achieved by the end of the current Seven-Year Plan in 1967.
+On 10 December 1962, Kim proposed a new military strategy to the Central Committee of the Workers' Party of Korea, with an increased emphasis on irregular warfare, agitation and propaganda, to be achieved by the end of the current Seven-Year Plan in 1967.

 In June 1965, President Park signed a treaty normalizing relations with Japan, which included payment of reparations and the making of soft loans from Japan and led to increased trade and investment between the two countries.
 In July 1966, South Korea and the United States signed a Status of Forces Agreement, establishing a more equal relationship between the two nations.
 With its growing economic strength and the security guarantee of the United States, the threat of a conventional invasion from the north seemed increasingly remote.
 Following the escalation of the Vietnam War with the deployment of ground combat troops in March 1965, South Korea sent the Capital Division and the 2nd Marine Brigade to South Vietnam in September 1965, followed by the White Horse Division in September 1966.

-The start of the hostilities can be traced to a speech given by North Korean leader Kim Il Sung on 5 October 1966, at the Workers' Party of Korea Conference, where the status quo of the 1953 Armistice Agreement was challenged.
+The start of the DMZ Conflict can be traced to a speech given by North Korean leader Kim Il Sung on 5 October 1966, at the Workers' Party of Korea Conference, where the status quo of the 1953 Armistice Agreement was challenged.
 He apparently perceived that the division of effort by the South Korean military and the ever-growing escalation of the US commitment in Vietnam had created an environment where irregular warfare could succeed in a way conventional warfare could not.
 Kim believed that he could force a split between the U.S. and South Korea through armed provocations targeting U.S. forces that, together with other worldwide commitments and small wars, would force the U.S. to reassess or relinquish its commitment to South Korea, allowing North Korea to incite an insurgency in the South that would topple the Park administration.